Reptilian humanoid

-Reptilian humanoids, or anthropomorphic reptiles, are fictional creatures that appear in folklore, fiction, and conspiracy theories.
+Reptilian humanoids, or anthropomorphic reptiles, also called reptiloids, etc., appear in folklore, fiction, and conspiracy theories.

 In folklore

-In South Asian and Southeast Asian mythology, the Nāga are semi-divine creatures which are half-human and half-serpent.
+In South Asian and Southeast Asian mythology, the Nāga are semi-divine creatures which are half-human and half-snakes.

 Claims of sightings of reptilian creatures occur in Southern United States, where swamps are common.
 In the late 1980s, there were hundreds of supposed sightings of a "Lizard Man" in Bishopville, South Carolina.

 In fiction

 Anthropomorphic reptilian races or beings commonly appear in fantasy and science fiction.
 They can be based on various reptiles, like lizards, crocodiles, alligators, snakes, dinosaurs, and the fictional dragons.
 They are often depicted as powerful warriors, though their relative intelligence to humans varies – as with other anthropomorphic races, a greater resemblance to humans often denotes more "civilized" behavior.
+Some anthropomorphic reptilians such as lizards and snakes are often associated with jungles, swamps, and other tropical biomes, and as such are seen with cultural elements of similar regions, including Mesoamerican cultures.

 Fantasy

 The Serpent Men, reptilian humanoids who can project illusions of human form, appeared as villains throughout Robert E. Howard's King Kull stories starting in 1929 as well as in the linked Cthulhu Mythos.
 Edgar Rice Burroughs' Pellucidar series featured primitive dinosaur-descended humanoids living in the Hollow Earth called the Horibs or snake-men in his 1929–1930 crossover Tarzan at the Earth's Core.
 These almost simultaneous inventions originated the modern reptilian humanoid trope.
 In the 1980s, the animated television series Dino-Riders feature a race called the Rulons, of which some individuals were reptilian humanoids, that served as the main antagonist to the protagonist Valorians upon which the series is based.
 Merchandise based on the series included several series of toys, among which they included replicas of the reptilian Rulons.